Escape crew capsule: Design and development

+"Escape and Survive" (1960) Official USAF B-58 Hustler crew ejection and escape mechanism information film reel.

 Pioneering developments in jettisonable-cockpit style escape capsule systems occurred in Nazi Germany, by both Heinkel Flugzeugwerke and by the Deutsche Forschungsanstalt für Segelflug (German Institute for Glider Research).
 Heinkel Flugzeugwerke built the first ejection-seat-equipped combat aircraft, the Heinkel He 219.
 Deutsche Forschungsanstalt für Segelflug flew the Heinkel He 176 rocket plane (in 1939), and the DFS 228 research aircraft, both of which had a jettisonable nose.

 The British design for a supersonic test aircraft Miles M.52 of necessity had a jettisonable pilot capsule at the front of the aircraft.
 The aircraft progressed no further than a nearly complete airframe before cancellation in 1946.

 The first American attempt to design such an escape capsule was for the U.S. Navy F4D Skyray.
 It was tested in 1951-52 but was never installed in the aircraft.
 The Bell X-2, designed for flight in excess of Mach 3, could jettison the cockpit, though the pilot would still have to jump out and descend under his own parachute.
 The first production aircraft with an escape crew capsule was the Mach 2 B-58 Hustler.
 It was developed by the Stanley Aviation Company for Convair.
 The capsule was pressurized, sheltered the pilot from the airstream, and contained food and survival supplies.
 During testing of the "Stanley Capsule" in 1962, a bear became the first living creature to survive a supersonic ejection.

 The Mach 3 XB-70's two crew escape capsules did not work well the only time they were needed.
 On June 8, 1966, XB-70 airframe AV/2 was involved in a mid-air crash with an F-104 Starfighter.
 Maj.
 Carl Cross's seat was unable to retract backwards into the escape capsule due to high-g-forces as the plane spiraled downwards.
 He died in the crash.
 Maj.
 Al White's seat did retract but his elbow protruded from the capsule and blocked the closing clamshell doors.
 He struggled to free his trapped elbow.
 As soon as he freed the doors, he was ejected from the plane and descended by parachute as planned.
 Due to pain and confusion, White failed to trigger the manually activated airbag that would normally cushion the capsule upon landing.
 When the capsule hit the ground, White was subjected to an estimated 33 to 44 g (320 to 430 m/s²).
 He received serious injuries, but nevertheless survived.

 On December 8, 1964 at Bunker Hill AFB, a B-58 navigator, Manuel "Rocky" Cervantes, ejected in his escape capsule after his aircraft was blown off an icy runway by another jet in front of him, the plane catching fire in the resulting crash, burning and damaging five nuclear warheads. the other two crew members on the plane safely abandoned the aircraft with only minor injuries.
-The capsule landed 548 ft (167 m) from the bomber, he did not survive.
+The capsule landed 548 ft (167 m) from the bomber; he did not survive.